MohammadNHaque/Learn---Docker-Certified-Associate/Readme-Part-1.md

 Automaticalluy Deletre Container on exit
 After the job is completed, if we need to delete it automatically using `--rm` option while running the docker container

+# Certificate
+I have obtained the Certificate [Docker Certified Associate - Part 1 of 8: Get Started with Docker](Certificate_95029568_1689913284.pdf)